silverstripe/silverstripe-framework/docs/en/misc/contributing.md

 ### Setup your project for contributions

 In contrast to running a SilverStripe website, you can't use the standard download archive for this purpose.
+The ["Installing from source"](../installation/from-source) guide explains how to get started.
-Our [module list on silverstripe.org](http://silverstripe.org/modules) lists the repository locations alongside the archive downloads, typically using a version control system like "git" or "[subversion](subversion)".
+For other modules, our [module list on silverstripe.org](http://silverstripe.org/modules) lists the repository locations, typically using a version control system like "git" or "[subversion](subversion)".

-General guidelines:
+### Check List

 *  Adhere to our [coding conventions](coding-conventions)
 *  If your patch is extensive, discuss it first on the [silverstripe forum](http///www.silverstripe.org/forums/) (ideally before doing any serious coding)